ibm-cloud-architecture/refarch-kc/docs/deployments/iks.md

 $ ibmcloud login -a https://api.us-east.bluemix.net

 # Target the IBM Cloud Container Service region in which you want to work.
-$ ibmcloud cs region-set us-east
+$ ibmcloud ks region-set us-east

 # You may need to update the CLI, as it changes quite often
 $ ibmcloud plugin update container-service